 But it made me feel like everything that I had reassured myself–that true beauty was on the inside–was nothing but bullshit.

 It made me feel like Beautiful had been right.

 What a smug Bitch.

 But being like Beautiful left me feeling empty.

-Now that I was like Beautiful, now that I could turn heads, is that really wanted I wanted for myself?
+Now that I was like Beautiful, now that I could turn heads, is that really what I wanted for myself?
 Did I really enjoy being objectified and positively judged simply because of how I looked?
 Is that really the way that I wanted to spend my life?
 Achieving what I wanted by using men?

 And if my answer to these question was yes, what kind of a person was I?
 I would lead a self-centered, egotistical existence, caring nothing for the hearts that I would trample on along the way.
 And weren’t women supposed to be nurturing?
 Caring?
 Loving?